PhD Candidate in Experimental Soft Matter Science Related to Food Applications

 In the PICKFOOD project NTNU has three PhD vacancies working in the area of experimental soft matter science in the Soft and Complex Matter Lab located at the Department of Physics, Faculty of Natural Sciences, Norwegian University of Science and Technology – NTNU in Trondheim Norway.
 The 13 other Pickfood positions are advertised through the EURAXESS portal.

 Experimental methods that may be utilized in the project are microscopy (optical, atomic force - AFM, electron (SEM, TEM)) and microfluidic methods.
-Custom made experiments, such as special purpose sample cells will be designed and built with the help of the laboratory’s technical staff, the NTNU mechanical workshop or by own 3D printing.
-The methods also include X-ray scattering characterization both in the Soft and Complex Matter Lab at NTNU and at international synchrotron X-ray facilities.
+Custom made experiments, such as special purpose sample cells, acoustic levitation etc. will be designed and built with the help of the laboratory’s technical staff, the NTNU mechanical workshop or by own 3D printing.
+The project team will perform X-ray scattering characterization (wide- or small-angle, i.e., WAXS or SAXS) either in the Soft and Complex Matter Lab at NTNU or at international synchrotron X-ray facilities.
 Neutron scattering experiments (SANS or spectroscopy) may be performed by the team at international neutron facilities, such as ISIS UK.

 Staring date for employment in the position is January 1 2022.